Generic Coreset for Scalable Learning of Monotonic Kernels: Logistic Regression, Sigmoid and more: Abstract

 \section{Abstract}

-Coreset (or core-set) in this paper is a small weighted \emph{subset} $Q$ of the input set $P$ with respect to a given \emph{monotonic} function $\phi:\REAL\to\REAL$ that \emph{provably} approximates its fitting loss $\sum_{p\in P}f(p\cdot x)$ to \emph{any} given $x\in\REAL^d$.
+Coreset (or core-set) is a small weighted \emph{subset} $Q$ of an input set $P$ with respect to a given \emph{monotonic} function $f:\mathbb{R}\to\mathbb{R}$ that \emph{provably} approximates its fitting loss $\sum_{p\in P}f(p\cdot x)$ to \emph{any} given $x\in\mathbb{R}^d$.
 Using $Q$ we can obtain approximation of $x^*$ that minimizes this loss, by running \emph{existing} optimization algorithms on $Q$.
-We provide: (I) a lower bound that proves that there are sets with no coresets smaller than $n=|P|$ , (II) a proof that a small coreset of size near-logarithmic in $n$ exists for \emph{any} input $P$, under natural assumption that holds e.g. for logistic regression and the sigmoid activation function.
-(III) a generic algorithm that computes $Q$ in $O(nd+n\log n)$ expected time, (IV) extensive experimental results with open code and benchmarks that show that the coresets are even smaller in practice.
-Existing papers (e.g.~\cite{huggins2016coresetsLogistic}) suggested only specific coresets for specific input sets.
+In this work we provide: (i) A lower bound which proves that there are sets with no coresets smaller than $n=|P|$ for general monotonic loss functions. (ii) A proof that, under a natural assumption that holds e.g. for logistic regression and the sigmoid activation functions, a small coreset exists for \emph{any} input $P$. (iii) A generic coreset construction algorithm that computes such a small coreset $Q$ in $O(nd+n\log n)$ time, and (iv) Experimental results with open-source code which demonstrate that our coresets are effective and are much smaller in practice than predicted in theory.